 For both the Roto-Rooter and VITAS segments, service revenues and sales are recognized when the earnings process has been completed.
 Generally, this occurs when services are provided or products are delivered.
+Sales of Roto-Rooter products, including drain cleaning machines and drain cleaning solution, comprise less than 2% of our total service revenues and sales for each of the three years in the period ended December 31, 2007.

 VITAS recognizes revenue at the estimated net realizable amount due from third-party payers, which are primarily Medicare and Medicaid.
 Payers may deny payment for services in whole or in part on the basis that such services are not eligible for coverage and do not qualify for reimbursement.
 We estimate denials each period and make adequate provision in the financial statements.
+The estimate of denials is based on historical trends and known circumstances and generally does not vary materially from period to period on an aggregate basis.

 VITAS is subject to certain limitations on Medicare payments for services.
 Specifically, if the number of inpatient care days any hospice program provides to Medicare beneficiaries exceeds 20% of the total days of hospice care such program provides to all patients for an annual period beginning September 28, the days in excess of the 20% figure may be reimbursed only at the routine homecare rate.
+We have never had a program reach the inpatient cap.
+None of our hospice programs are expected to be within 15% of the inpatient cap for the 2007 measurement period while the majority of our programs have expected cushion in excess of 75% of the inpatient cap.
+Due to the significant cushion at each program, we do not anticipate it to be reasonably likely that any program will be subject to the inpatient cap in the foreseeable future.

-VITAS is also subject to a Medicare annual per-beneficiary cap.
-Compliance with the Medicare cap is measured by comparing the total Medicare payments received under a Medicare provider number with respect to services provided to all Medicare hospice care beneficiaries in the program or programs covered by that Medicare provider number between November 1 of each year and October 31 of the following year with the product of the per-beneficiary cap amount and the number of Medicare beneficiaries electing hospice care for the first time from that hospice program or programs during the relevant period.
+VITAS is also subject to a Medicare annual per-beneficiary Cap.
+Compliance with the Medicare Cap is measured by comparing the total Medicare payments received under a Medicare provider number with respect to services provided to all Medicare hospice care beneficiaries in the program or programs covered by that Medicare provider number between November 1 of each year and October 31 of the following year with the product of the per-beneficiary Cap amount and the number of Medicare beneficiaries electing hospice care for the first time from that hospice program or programs during the relevant period.

-We actively monitor each of our hospice programs, by provider number, as to their specific admissions, discharge rate and average length of stay data in an attempt to determine whether they are likely to exceed the Medicare cap.
-Should we determine that a provider number is likely to exceed the Medicare cap based on projected trends, we attempt to institute corrective action to influence the patient mix or to increase patient admissions.
-However, should we project our corrective action will not prevent that program from exceeding its Medicare cap, we estimate the amount we will be required to repay at the end of the measurement year and accrue that amount, which is proportional to the number of months elapsed in the Medicare cap year, as a reduction of patient revenue.
-Our estimate of the Medicare cap liability is particularly sensitive to allocations made by our fiscal intermediary relative to patient transfers between hospices.
-We are allocated a percentage of the Medicare cap based on the days a patient spent in our care as compared to the total days a patient spent in hospice care.
-The allocation cannot be determined until a patient dies.
+We actively monitor each of our hospice programs, by provider number, as to their specific admissions, discharge rate and median length of stay data in an attempt to determine whether they are likely to exceed the Medicare Cap.
+Should we determine that a provider number is likely to exceed the Medicare Cap based on projected trends, we attempt to institute corrective action to influence the patient mix or to increase patient admissions.
+However, should we project our corrective action will not prevent that program from exceeding its Medicare Cap, we estimate the amount of revenue recognized during the period that will require repayment to the Federal government under the Medicare Cap and record that amount as a reduction in service revenue.